paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-063-assessment.md

 1965—Pub.
 L. 89–44 struck out “6420 and 6421” wherever appearing in section catchline and text and substituted therefor “6420, 6421, and 6424” and inserted “(or, in the case of lubricating oil, by section 4091)” after “4081” in text.

 1956—Act June 29, 1956, inserted reference to excessive claims under section 6421 in section catchline and text.

+#### Effective Date of 2025 Amendment
+Pub.
+L. 119–21, title VII, § 70525(c), July 4, 2025, 139 Stat.
+283, provided that: “The amendments made by this section [enacting [section 6435 of this title](./chapter-065-abatements-credits-and-refunds.md#section-6435) and amending this section and sections 6430 and 6675 of this title] shall apply to eligible indelibly dyed diesel fuel or kerosene removed on or after the date that is 180 days after the date of the enactment of this section [July 4, 2025].”

 #### Effective Date of 2005 Amendment
 Amendment by Pub.
 L. 109–59 applicable to sales after Dec.
 31, 2005, see section 11163(e) of Pub.
 L. 109–59, set out as a note under [section 4101 of this title](./chapter-032-manufacturers-excise-taxes.md#section-4101).